Dylan Moore Preview, Player Props: Mariners vs. Athletics

-Dylan Moore -- hitting .296 in his past 10 games -- will be in action for the Seattle Mariners against the Oakland Athletics, with Ken Waldichuk on the mound, on August 29 at 9:40 PM ET.
+The Seattle Mariners, including Dylan Moore (.296 batting average in his past 10 games), battle starter Zach Neal and the Oakland Athletics at T-Mobile Park, Wednesday at 4:10 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Athletics.
+In his most recent game he had a hitless performance (0-for-3) against the Athletics.

 Dylan Moore Game Info & Props vs. the Athletics